2026-27 Course Catalog

 As we consider developing innovative courses, it is important to consider the skills, habits of mind, enduring understandings, and core competencies/masteries that are essential for every student to have within the discipline.
 These courses are essential for preparing you for college.

-Electives and upper-level courses, covering dozens of topics and offering an array of teaching methods, allow students to take intellectual risks and explore new areas.
+Upper Level/Elective courses, covering dozens of topics, allow students to take intellectual risks and explore new areas.
 Within the parameters of our graduation requirements, students can challenge themselves by choice, pursuing particular fields in greater depth as their interests dictate.
-This year’s classes are a mix of one-semester and year-long courses, and all offer an engaging academic experience that allow for in-depth study and preparation for college and beyond.
+This year’s classes are a mix of one-semester and yearlong courses, and all offer an engaging academic experience that allow for in-depth study and preparation for college and beyond.

 Engineering/Technology